lramac3/mongoscraper/README.md

 # Welcome to Food Articles Scraper

- Find the latest food articles from New York Times.
+ Find the latest articles from food section of New York Times.

 ### Description